 The utilisation of industrial waste products such as fly ash, blast furnace slag and fired clay-brick, as supplementary cementing materials to produce blended Portland cement (PC) has increased worldwide in recent years.
 The incentive was directed towards the utilisation of wastes and industrial by-products in order to minimise PC consumption, thus reduce CO2 emissions.
 This study aims to investigate the potential of magnesia (MgO) as a supplementary material in combination with alumina-silica rich fired clay brick waste fines.
 Compressive strength results showed adverse effects on the additions of brick waste fines and MgO.
 However, for blended PC with the addition of both brick waste and magnesia, an apparent synergy, indicating a minimising of strength reduction, was observed.
 X-ray diffraction (XRD) data revealed the presence of brucite, a hydration product of MgO, in the MgO blended PC suggesting a lack of pozzolanic activity of MgO.

-Liu, B, Thomas, P, Ray, AS & Guerbois, JL 2007, 'A TG analysis of the effect of calcination conditions on the properties of reactive magnesia', Journal Of Thermal Analysis And Calorimetry, vol. 88, no. 1, pp. 145-149.View/Download from: UTS OPUS or Publisher's site
+Liu, B, Thomas, P, Ray, AS & Guerbois, JL 2007, 'A TG analysis of the effect of calcination conditions on the properties of reactive magnesia', Journal Of Thermal Analysis And Calorimetry, vol. 88, no. 1, pp. 145-149.View/Download from: Publisher's site

 The reactivity of MgO obtained from calcination of magnesium carbonate at different temperatures has been investigated by means of hydration in a constant relative humidity environment at 40 degrees C for periods up to 24 days.
 Natural magnesite and AR g grade basic MgCO3 calcinated in the range of 500-1000 degrees C was characterised in terms of surface area, crystallite size, morphology, and hydration rate.
 It was foudn that the hydration rate is dependent on the surface area and crystallite size wwhere temperature was the main variable affecting them.
 The most reactive MgO was produced at the lowest calcination temperature with the highest surface area and the smallest crystallite size.
 The basic MgO specimens showed higher degree of hydration compared to the natural mgO specimens due to the smaller surface area and larger cyrstallite size.
 The low MgO content of the starting natural magnesite is also attributable to the lower reactivity.
 This preliminary study serves as a mean to investigate poetntial utilisation of reactive MgO asa supplementary cementitious material in eco-freindly cements.